manishab16/Training_and_Upskilling/Networking/readme.md

 - Load balancers enable horizontal scaling: adding more servers or containers increases capacity.
 - They distribute workloads dynamically as demand grows.

+Public vs. Private IP Addresses
+- Public and private IP addresses serve distinct purposes in networking, similar to phone numbers used within and outside a business organization.

+Private IP Address Ranges:
+- Private IP address ranges, such as 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16, are reserved for internal use and are not routable on the internet.
+- These addresses are utilized within organizations to accommodate the growing number of devices without exhausting the limited pool of public IP addresses.

+Network Address Translation (NAT):
+- NAT enables devices with private IP addresses to access the internet by translating them to a public IP address.
+- A router with NAT functionality replaces the private IP address with a public one, allowing communication with internet resources.